-Each Non-Employee Director shall be granted an initial Option under the Plan or any other applicable Company equity incentive plan then-maintained by the Company to purchase that number of shares of Common Stock calculated by dividing (i) \$750,000 by (ii) the per share grant date fair value of the Option, calculated based on the closing trading price of the Common Stock as of the date of grant (or if the date of grant is not a trading day, the immediately preceding trading day) and using assumptions published in the Company's most recent periodic report as of the date of grant, rounded down to the nearest whole share (the "Initial Option").
+Each Non-Employee Director shall be granted an initial Option under the Plan or any other applicable Company equity incentive plan then-maintained by the Company to purchase the lower of (x) 115,000 shares of Common Stock, or (y) that number of shares of Common Stock calculated by dividing (i) \$750,000 by (ii) the per share grant date fair value of the Option, calculated based on the closing trading price of the Common Stock as of the date of grant (or if the date of grant is not a trading day, the immediately preceding trading day) and using assumptions published in the Company's most recent periodic report as of the date of grant, rounded down to the nearest whole share (the "Initial Option").

-The Initial Option will be automatically granted on the date on which such Non-Employee Director commences service on the Board, and will vest as to 1/36th of the shares subject thereto on each monthly anniversary of the applicable date of grant such that the shares subject to the Initial Option are fully vested on the third anniversary of the date of grant, subject to the Non-Employee Director continuing in service on the Board through each such vesting date.
+The Initial Option will be automatically granted on the date on which such Non-Employee Director commences service on the Board, and will vest as to $1/36^{th}$ of the shares subject thereto on each monthly anniversary of the applicable date of grant such that the shares subject to the Initial Option are fully vested on the third anniversary of the date of grant, subject to the Non-Employee Director continuing in service on the Board through each such vesting date.

-Each Non-Employee Director who (i) has been serving on the Board for at least four months as of each annual meeting of the Company's stockholders (each, an "Annual Meeting") and (ii) will continue to serve as a Non-Employee Director immediately following such meeting, shall be granted an Option under the Plan or any other applicable Company equity incentive plan then-maintained by the Company to purchase a number of shares of Common Stock calculated by dividing (i) \$425,000 by (ii) the per share grant date fair value of the Option, calculated based on the closing trading price of the Common Stock as of the trading day immediately preceding the date of grant and using assumptions published in the Company's most recent periodic report as of the date of grant, rounded down to the nearest whole share (the "Annual Option").
+Each Non-Employee Director who (i) has been serving on the Board for at least four months as of each annual meeting of the Company's stockholders (each, an "Annual Meeting") and (ii) will continue to serve as a Non-Employee Director immediately following such meeting, shall be granted an Option under the Plan or any other applicable Company equity incentive plan then-maintained by the Company to purchase the lower of (x) 65,000 shares of Common Stock or (y) a number of shares of Common Stock calculated by dividing (i) \$425,000 by (ii) the per share grant date fair value of the Option, calculated based on the closing trading price of the Common Stock as of the trading day immediately preceding the date of grant and using assumptions published in the Company's most recent periodic report as of the date of grant, rounded down to the nearest whole share (the "Annual Option").